doivglser/mindevenviro-fanciful/README.md

 * ~/.twmrc

-A ~/.twmrc with the geometries and entries for the apps above.
+A ~/.twmrc with the geometries and entries for the apps.

 * ~/.config/terminator/config